0natalia/PPT-changes-in-Antarctica/README.md

 * ### MSC_seasonal_cycle.py
-Reads CMIP6 (AMIP & Hist) and reanalysis datasets and calculates their ensemble means;

 For the Antarctic regions defined in mscbib [Austral, EAIS, Ross, Weddell, and WAIS], the monthly data is grouped by month in order to address the annual cycle.